 This will be on the test.

 Continuing along a network of faint and crisscrossing paths, I see the first of what turns out to be many posts with CDT markers affixed to them.
-Apparently all the “completely unmarked” business was lies (damn you, internets).
+Apparently, all the “completely unmarked” business was lies (damn you, internet).

 Finding and following the signs isn’t difficult since the terrain here is perfectly flat.
-The exception being the Big Hatchet Mountains rising up ahead of us.
+The exception is the Big Hatchet Mountains rising ahead of us.
 That being said, it doesn’t help that the setting sun is shining directly at our eyes.

-After an hour of hiking we stop for a break.
-Clearly, we have yet to acquire our godly thru-hiker fitness levels.
+After an hour of hiking, we stopped for a break.
+We have yet to acquire our godly thru-hiker fitness levels.

 A small dilapidated shelter near a windmill provides us with shade as we sit and let the reality of our situation sink in (stranded and alone in the desert).
 Then, quite surprisingly, a truck drives past us.
 There are some empty cattle troughs and disused-looking corals nearby.
 Maybe we’re on private land?
 Hopefully, these folks are thru-hiker-friendly.

-They don’t seem to take much notice of us, and after some calorie intake, we continue our quest towards the setting sun.
+They don’t seem to take much notice of us, and after some calorie intake, we continue our quest toward the setting sun.

 Despite the easy terrain and having not walked very far, I can already feel two blisters forming – one on each foot.
 This is exactly what happened to me on the Pacific Crest Trail and if history is keen on repeating itself, I have many weeks of very painful blisters in my future.
 Huzaa!